 Measuring Real Business Impact

-Also, focus on measurement methods that connect authority directly to business outcomes (the stuff your clients actually care about), such as share of voice in AI models.
+Also, focus on measurement methods that directly link authority to business outcomes (the stuff your clients actually care about), such as share of voice in AI models.
+Even when authority improves, clients don’t celebrate until they see measurable proof that influences real decisions.
+The proof is visibility, demand, and revenue.
+This requires measuring authority through indicators that clearly connect to business value.